Skip to content

 Migration Steps

-2. Update authentication code - headers remain the same!
+2. Update authentication code — headers remain the same format

 3. Remove refresh logic — not needed for API keys